git-Alp/ToDo-List/README.md

 # ToDo-List

-Built a ToDo List Web App relies on Node.js that allows us to be able to add or delete new items as well as creating seperate ToDo lists typing /...(whatever we want) after the adress.
+Built a ToDo List Web App relies on Node.js that allows us to be able to add or delete new items as well as creating separate ToDo lists typing /...(whatever we want) after the adress.

 Besides, used Mongoose to persist the data in the database.